linode/docs/docs/platform/how-to-change-your-linodes-kernel/index.md

 title: How to Change your Linode's Kernel
 ---

-This guide is about changing your Linode's kernel to an upstream kernel, a Linode kernel or a kernel that you compile from source.
-For information on updating your existing Linode's kernel, check out the [How to Update your Existing Linux Kernel guide](/docs/platform/update-kernel/).
+This guide is about changing your Linode's kernel to an upstream kernel, a Linode kernel, or a kernel that you compile from source.
+For information on updating your Linode's current kernel, check out the [How to Update your Linode's Existing Kernel](/docs/platform/update-kernel/) guide.

 ## Which Kernel Am I Running?